 Without further ado, let’s take a look at 19 women who are truly making waves in the vacation rental industry.
 This list is by no means exhaustive, and we will be adding to it in the future!

-Just one year ago, Jessica Gillingham decided to hone her PR expertise to focus solely on the niche industry of vacation rentals.
-And what a year it’s been!
+In 2017, Jessica Gillingham decided to hone her PR expertise to focus solely on the niche industry of vacation rentals.
 Gillingham has since presented at three major international industry conferences, is a frequent contributor to VRM Intel and VRMA Arrival magazines and, along with her team at Abode PR, has provided services to clients around the world.

 Appointed in 2015 as Airbnb’s Head of Global Disaster Response and Relief, Kellie Bentz has helped revolutionize the way the platform can be used in times of crisis.
 Her role has directly impacted response efforts around the globe, which have so far allowed 3,100 hosts to give away 3,590 nights to those most in need.